Eremurus - Foxtail Lily: Planting and Growing

 Eremurus robustus on the left and in the middle, and Eremurus stenophyllus on the right

-In their natural range, Eremurus, plants of cold to temperate climates, are protected from frost by a layer of snow.
+In their natural range, the Eremurus, plants of cold to temperate climates, are protected from the cold by a layer of snow.
 In our gardens, these perennials prove hardy enough to remain in the ground during winter.
-However, care must be taken to provide them with well-drained soil.
+However, it is essential to provide them with well-drained soil.

-The plant forms a rosette of strap-shaped leaves.
-Each leaf can measure up to 1 metre long.
-The green foliage is luxuriant but low, which further highlights the tall flower stem.
+The plant forms a rosette of strap-like leaves.
+Each leaf can measure up to 1 metre in length.
+The green foliage is lush but low, further highlighting the tall flower stem.
 Moreover, the leaves are deciduous and already begin to dry out at the start of flowering.
 The plant will then go dormant after flowering, from August onwards.

 Eremurus, foxtail lily, Cleopatra's needle